qmuloadmin/FreeNote/README.md

 ### Installing

 1. Install Python 3.6 or later
-2. Install PySide2 (pip install PySide2) and pyyaml
+2. Install PySide2 (pip install PySide2) and oyaml
+    - oyaml preserves Py 3.6+ dict ordering and is critical for some functionality to save properly
 3. Launch main.py

 ### Future Plans